ethereum/solidity-examples/README.md

 ### Performance

-`npm contracts-perf` will
+`npm contracts-perf` will run the entire perf suite.

-For more information about the tests, such as the test file format, read the full [test documentation](./docs/testing.md).
+For more information about perf read the full [perf documentation](./docs/perf.md).

 For running perf with the command-line tool, check the [CLI documentation](./docs/cli.md).